-- 340. As required by the AF Gender Policy an Initial Gender Assessment (GA) was conducted and is presented in annex 5 of the project proposal.
+339,342.
+As required by the AF Gender

+Policy an Initial Gender Assessment (GA) was conducted and is presented in annex 5 of the project proposal.
 The GA analysed gender in terms of food and nutrition security; gender-based violence; access to land; poverty; culture context of gender roles; the gendered division of labour; gender-based power structures; gender legal and national strategies; differentiated climate change impacts on gender; and the gender-related issues raised from community consultations.
-The assessment assisted the project in taking proactive measures to integrate gender-focused development strategies that will ensure it will not pose a risk to the principle of gender equality and women's empowerment. - 341.
+The assessment assisted the project in taking proactive measures to integrate gender-focused development strategies that will ensure it will not pose a risk to the principle of gender equality and women's empowerment.

 Analysis.
 The 2018 Gender Inequality Index (GII) placed Kyrgyzstan 87th out of 162.
 In Kyrgyzstan, 19.2 percent of parliamentary seats are held by women, and 98.6 percent of adult women have reached at least a secondary level of education compared to 98.3 percent of their male counterparts.
 Female participation in the labour market is 48.0 percent compared to 75.8 for men.
 Maternal and infant mortality rates remain high, especially in rural areas, owing to inadequate prenatal care, the growth of external and internal migration, the low level of awareness and level of education among pregnant women and mothers about family planning and pregnancy, and the low quality of nutrition for women.
-For every 100,000 live births, 76 women die from pregnancy related causes; and the adolescent birth rate is 32.8 births per 1,000 women of ages 15-19. - 342.
+For every 100,000 live births, 76 women die from pregnancy related causes; and the adolescent birth rate is 32.8 births per 1,000 women of ages 15-19.

+341.344.
 Constraints.
 Women continue to face significant cultural, social and economic barriers that limit their economic prospects and access to decent pay and have the impact of reducing women integration into the labour market and formal economy.
 The persistence of deep-rooted patriarchal attitudes and stereotypes concerning the roles and responsibilities of women and men in the family and society.
 These discriminate against women and perpetuate their subordination within the family and society.
-These attitudes and stereotypes are reflected in women's educational and professional choices, their limited participation in political and public life, their unequal participation in the labour market and their unequal status in marriage and family relations.
-There is concern from the CEDAW Committee at the high prevalence of harmful practices that discriminate against women, such as child marriage and bride kidnapping, and that to date, the State party has not taken sustained measures to modify or eliminate discriminatory stereotypes, negative traditional attitudes and harmful practices. - 343.
-Design.
-The IFAD's poverty targeting and gender sensitive design and implementation guidelines were applied for the design of the project.
-A gender and targeting specialist was part of the design team, who did a poverty, targeting and gender assessment of the targeted areas134.
-Due to COVID-19 the design team worked remotely, but instructed local consultants and ARIS staff on how to conduct the consultations in a gender-responsive manner.
-A detailed account of the consultation process is presented in section II H. The design
+These attitudes and stereotypes are reflected in women's educational and professional choices, their limited participation in political and public life, their unequal educational and professional choices, their limited participation in political and public life, their unequal participation in the labour market and their unequal status in marriage and family relations.
+There is concern from the CEDAW Committee at the high prevalence of harmful practices that discriminate against women, such as child marriage and bride kidnapping, and that to date, the State party has not taken sustained measures to modify or eliminate discriminatory stereotypes, negative traditional attitudes and harmful practices.

+&lt;sup>132 The Initial Gender Assessment is available in annex 5 adequate 342.345.

-132 Asian Development Bank (2019) Kyrgyz Republic Country Gender Assessment.
+&lt;sup>133 Asian Development Bank (2019) Kyrgyz Republic Country Gender Assessment.